 Now, we are thrilled to announce that, thanks to funding from the Save America’s Treasures grant program, the Getty Research Institute will preserve important archives documenting the groundbreaking artistic, educational, and political activities of the Woman’s Building.
 Administered by the Institute of Museum and Library Services in collaboration with the National Park Service, the grant program funds projects that preserve “nationally significant historic properties and collections that convey our nation’s rich heritage to future generations of Americans.”

 Each collection in this project is valuable on its own terms, from the Woman’s Building records and videos to the archives of several feminist artists and artist groups who were active at the Woman’s Building, including Nancy Buchanan, Barbara T. Smith, Faith Wilding, Feminist Art Workers, Mother Art, Sisters of Survival, and the Waitresses.
-But considered together, they illuminate—in strikingly poignant ways—major initiatives, struggles, and dynamics of the women’s movement from the 1960s to the 21st century.
+But considered together, they illuminate—in strikingly poignant ways—major initiatives, struggles, and dynamics of the women’s movement from the 1960s to the twenty-first century.

 The Woman’s Building